NVIDIA/NeMo-Run/docs/guides/configuration.md

----
-description: "Learn how to configure NeMo Run experiments using Python-based configuration systems with Fiddle, including model, trainer, and data configurations."
-tags: ["configuration", "fiddle", "python", "setup"]
-categories: ["core"]
----

-(configuration-guide)=

-# Configure NeMo-Run
+# Configure NeMo Run

-Nemo-Run supports two different configuration systems:
+NeMo Run supports two different configuration systems:

-1. **Python-based configuration**: This system is supported by Fiddle
+1. Python-based configuration: This system is supported by Fiddle.
-2. **Raw scripts and commands**: These can also be used for configuration
+1. Raw scripts and commands: These can also be used for configuration.

 In the future, we may add a YAML/Hydra-based system and aim to achieve interoperability between Python and YAML if requested.